CloudRealm/GOD/README.md

 ![stack Overflow](https://raw.githubusercontent.com/CHEF-KOCH/GOD/master/GOD.jpg)

+# Mirror

+An up2date mirror dump can be found under the [release](https://github.com/CHEF-KOCH/GOD/releases) tab here on GitHub or as [plain file on Google Drive (more frequently updated)](https://drive.google.com/drive/folders/1BUaOav4t84TQIGSqBaWblFnHcb3Y2zW5?usp=sharing).

 # ToDo

 * Provide a search index (maybe own website, if the community wants I would do it)